mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 ### Site URL

 The base hostname and protocol for your site.
-If you're hosting with GitHub Pages this will be something like `url: "https://mmistakes.github.io"` or `url: "https://mademistakes.com"` if you have a custom domain name.
+If you're hosting on GitHub Pages this will be something like `url: "https://mmistakes.github.io"` or `url: "https://mademistakes.com"` if you have a custom domain name.

 GitHub Pages now [forces `https://` for new sites](https://help.github.com/articles/securing-your-github-pages-site-with-https/) so be mindful of that when setting your URL to avoid mixed-content warnings.